merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

       /  |   \              /  |   \              /  |   \              /  |   \
 K00003 K12524 K12525  K00003 K12524 K12525  K00003 K12524 K12525  K00003 K12524 K12525
 ```
-Hopefully you get the picture by now.
+Okay, hopefully you get the picture by now.
 The end result is a list of lists, like this:
 ```
 [[K00928,K00133,K00003,K00872,K01733],
 [K00928,K00133,K00003,K02204,K01733],